 - Support healthy energy levels

 Both partners should include a multivitamin made from whole foods.
 Why?
-Our dietary habits should come first and we should get most of our vitamins and minerals from what we eat daily, but more than likely you will not get what you need from food choices alone.
+Our dietary habits should come first and we should get most of our vitamins and minerals from what we eat daily but, more than likely, you will not get what you need from food choices alone.
 Whole food multivitamins help us to make sure we are getting enough vital nutrients necessary for maintaining hormonal balance, creating healthy eggs and sperm, and creating a baby.
-In women nutritional deficiencies can lead to irregular menstrual cycles, anovulatory cycles, hormonal imbalance, increased risk for miscarriage and lowered egg health.
-In men, nutritional deficiencies can cause hormonal imbalances, lower sperm health and count.
+In women, nutritional deficiencies can lead to irregular menstrual cycles, anovulatory cycles, hormonal imbalance, increased risk for miscarriage, and decreased egg health.
+In men, nutritional deficiencies can cause hormonal imbalances and lower sperm health and count.

 Little known facts about vital nutrients: